lloja/SSHJ/README.md

 webMethods Integration Server doesn't provide an SSH client capability hence the reason for this package.
 The package includes just set of few services and it doesn't attempt to map or explore all the options of SSHJ libraries as webMethods services.

-Download this repository as a zip file and install the zip file as a Integration Server package.
+Download this repository as a zip file and install the zip file as an Integration Server package.

 After the package installation.
 Generate a SSH public/private key par using for example ssh-keygen.